Linaro/lava/doc/v2/connections.rst

   run an ssh server

-USB connections for Android support can be implemented inside test shells using the :term:`LXC` support.
+USB connections for Android support can be implemented inside test shells using the docker support.

 .. index:: connections - device configuration